fermyon/developer/content/cloud/custom-fermyon-subdomain.md

 ## Prerequisites

-Log into [Fermyon Cloud](www.cloud.fermyon.com) and ensure you have an Spin application running on Fermyon Cloud.
+Log into [Fermyon Cloud](https://cloud.fermyon.com) and ensure you have a Spin application running on Fermyon Cloud.
 If you do not have a Spin application yet, follow our [quickstart guide](quickstart.md) to deploy one.

 ![Cloud UI with 1 application](../../static/image/cloud-dash-w-quickstart-app.png)